evanszymkowicz/inventory-manager/README.md

 View layer: Bringing in a bootstrapped UI </br>
 Migrations: Controllers in Http/Admin and the view layer </br>
 Webpack: Added .babelrc, gulpfile.
 Edited Package.json.
 Added React components </br>
-Data-migrations: New branch.
+Migrations: New branch.
 Adonis uses KnexJS to help with SQL Schema. `adonis make:migration[name]` loads one into src/database/migrations </br>
 	-also upgraded axios to patch security issue< /br>
+cleanup/debug: The usual.
+Would like to go back and take out unused UI pages, but it keeps crashing Atom. </br>

 ## List of Migrations: